Development:The Legend of Zelda: A Link to the Past/Overworld

 The notable areas are as follows:

-• The large "C", "E" and "SA?" areas are made up entirely of unique tiles (nothing in these blocks repeat, which is highly unusual for these maps).
-These are likely to represent Hyrule Castle's island, Eastern Palace's surrounding area and the Sanctuary's environs respectively, based on the early 1990 overworld and their positioning relative to other maps from a similar era.
+- The massive "C", "E" and "SA?" areas are made up entirely of unique tiles.
+Nothing in these blocks repeat, which is highly unusual for these maps.
+These are likely placeholders for the island that would have held Hyrule Castle, the area surrounding the Eastern Palace. and the Sanctuary's surrounding areas respectively, if compared to their positions from the early 1990 overworld and other maps from this development time.

-• The "F" and "H" tiles are hard to pin down because they could be any number of tiles, or no tiles from still extant tilesets at all.
+- The "F" and "H" tiles are hard to pin down.
+They could be any number of tiles, or even tiles that no longer exist in any tilesets at all.

-• The area around tiles "6" and "7" is almost certainly inaccurate in some manner, because the water's edge tiles work well in other parts of the map, but not here.
+- The area around tiles "6" and "7" is likely incorrectly arranged.
+The water edge's tiles work well in other parts of the map, but not here.

-• Most of the top of Death Mountain is made up of one tile, just as it appears here -- leading to an unusual lack of detail.
-This is likely just due to this being an extremely early and rudimentary map.
+- Most of the top of Death Mountain is made up of one tile, leading to an unusual lack of detail.
+This is likely due to this being a quickly assembled, early map.

 WM - Stamp: 1990-06